islavisual/getBrowser/README.md

 # getBrowser
-Plugin to get the browser information like in oldies versions of jQuery
+Plugin to get the browser information like in oldies versions of jQuery.
+Identifies all Internet Explorer versions, Chrome, Firefox and Opera.

 Install
 =======
 Your install is very easy.
-Only you must insert the following source code files.
+Only you must insert the following source code file.
 ```html
 <script src="js/getBrowser.js"></script>
 ```